Brajesh3/Brajesh3/README.md

 <!-- Hey there!
 I'm Brajesh, a tech enthusiast from Bihar, India. ð -->

 ### ð¨âð» About Me

 - ð± Learning and exploring in the realms of IT, networking, and civil engineering.
-- ð­ Currently busy preparing for exams .
+- ð­ Currently preparing for exams.
 - ð¤ Always curious about new technologies and open source.

 ### ð Skills & Tools